 The basic undergraduate degree program offered by the Department of Chemistry is the Bachelor of Science: B.Sc.
 (Research) in Chemistry.
-In addition, Department of Chemistry is also offering specialization in Material Chemistry, Computational Chemistry and Chemical Biology in B.Sc.
-(Research) program (with Specialization).
+In addition, Department of Chemistry also offers B.Sc.
+(Research) (with Specialization) in any of the arena (Material Chemistry/ Computational Chemistry/ Chemical Biology).